-While damp mopping is by far the best method for cleaning vinyl sheet flooring, vinyl tile, and ceramic or porcelain tile, it is not a good idea to use water on any type of wood floor, on plastic laminate floors, cork, bamboo, or any other type of flooring where the manufacturer discourages contact with water.
+Damp-mopping is by far the best method for cleaning vinyl sheet flooring, vinyl tile, and ceramic or porcelain tile.
+However, it is not a good idea to use water on any type of wood floor or on laminate, cork, bamboo, or any other type of flooring where the manufacturer discourages contact with water.
 Properly sealed woods or laminates may tolerate an occasional damp wipe, but heavy mopping with water is not advised for these floors.

 - Vacuum cleaner or broom and dustpan

 - Mop buckets (2)

 - Mopping detergent

 - Rag or paper towels (as needed)

 Most people imagine they already know how to mop a floor, but a key mistake often made is to neglect to use a second bucket for rinse water.
 It is very common to use only a bucket of wash water and to rinse the mop in the same water used to wash the floor.
 The better method is to use two buckets—one for a solution of water and detergent, and another with clean rinse water.
 You can also use one bucket for wash water and fill a sink basin with fresh water to rinse.

 Choose a Mop and Buckets

 Choose a mop based on your floor type.
 If you have a floor with a lot of texture, such as some ceramic tile floors, you'll want the more classic string mop or a strip mop.
 If you have a smooth floor, a sponge mop will work well.
 Mop buckets with built-in wringers work well if you are using a string or strip mop, but any bucket with a handle will work fine if you are using a sponge mop.